-3. MSc. in Economics and Business Administration (EBA) in Finance & Investments is a research-based graduate level program in business economics.
-It has an overall focus on the structure of financial markets, the securities traded in financial markets, and the different players who are active in these markets.
-As finance to a large extent is a quantitative discipline both mathematics, statistics, and IT tools are used extensively in the courses, but always with a focus on finding solutions to specific problems and also on developing economic intuition of the derived results. as well as business economic theory and methods.
+3. MSc. in Economics and Business Administration (EBA) in People and Business Development is a research-based graduate level program in business economics.
+It has an overall focus on the role of leading human resources in business development and transformation broadly understood.
+It is important that it is not a HR-specialist programme but rather a people management generalist programme, as well as business economic theory and methods.
 The program focuses particularly on how business enterprises can make economic decisions under uncertainty, and hence make the best use of limited, or scarce, resources, while taking into account an economically, socially and environmentally sustainable development of society.